 Cultural property law theory and United States v.
 Schultz

 Published by SAFECORNER on behalf of the author Nora Crumpton.

 Frederick Schultz’s 2002 conviction for illegally importing and selling looted Egyptian artifacts drew tremendous public attention to the illicit antiquities trade.
 Schultz once a successful and prominent figure in the ancient art community, quickly became a symbol of the changing tides in international cultural property disputes.
 In this paper, I examine the circumstances surrounding Schultz’s conviction under the National Stolen Property Act, with particular emphasis on the legal framework of the prosecution’s case.
 I also use United States v.
 Schultz as a resource for exploring several different theoretical approaches to cultural property law and assessing their strengths and weaknesses.

 The conviction of Manhattan art dealer Frederick Schultz in 2002 for his part in importing and selling looted Egyptian antiquities was a landmark decision in cultural property law.
-Never before had such a prominent recipient of stolen antiquities received jail time for trafficking in cultural property; Schultz’s sentence was a wake-up ...(MORE ...)
+Never before had such a prominent recipient of stolen antiquities received jail time for trafficking in cultural property; Schultz’s sentence was a wake-up call ...(MORE ...)

 A critical look at U.S. media coverage of antiquities issues

 This paper was given by Roger Atwood, a visiting researcher at Georgetown University and a contributing editor atArchaeology magazine, at the conference “The Future of the Global Past” at Yale University on April 14, 2007.
 Atwood spoke on the panel “The Media and the Message” with John Malcolm Russell, Mark Rose and Michel Brent.